TeX Resources on the Web

 - TDS, the TeX Directory

-Structure standard, a recommended layout for TeX systems.
+Structure standard, the common layout for TeX systems.

 by Norman Walsh (O'Reilly, 1994; 15 chapters, 6 appendices).